incountry/sdk-nodejs/README.md

 await storage.validate();
 ```

-The `validate` method fetches the secret using `GetSecretsCallback` and validates it.
+The `validate` method fetches the secret using `getSecrets` and validates it.
 If custom encryption configurations were provided they would also be checked with all the matching secrets.

 ## Usage